msebi/aiven-th/README.md

 - testing (to be implemented)
 - automation (to be implemented)

+## Further Development

+Since this is a toy project, there are considerable bodies of work that need to be done in order to turn it into a commmercial product.
+This section aims to give an aerial view of bottlenecks that occur when scaling up

+### Load Balancing

+- used to offload requests to a set of servers (e.g. using nginx, "DNS" load balancing (resolve URL to a set of different hosts), etc.)

+### Caching

+- used in the context of dbs to reduce times of R/W operations
+- in memory caches (redis, memcache, Cassandra) store results of R ops thus avoiding disk reads on the db's side

+### CDNs

+- used to store static assets (imgs, scripts, styles)
+- advantages include geo location (close(r) to user base)

+### Distributed File System

+- used to store files (e.g. (user) images; e.g. Amazon S3)

 ## Setup

 The frontend interacts with a locally deployed backend running on port 8000